lfayese/podman-config/README.md

 # 🐳 Podman VM Provisioning: Multi-User Dev Environment

-This repository contains scripts to provision a Podman-managed VM (using `podman-machine-wsl`) with secure TLS trust, developer toolchains, Node.js environments, and container-based development tools for users.
+This repository contains scripts to provision a Podman-managed VM (using `podman-machine-default`) with secure TLS trust, developer toolchains, Node.js environments, and container-based development tools for users.

 ---